riyan-ahmed/90DaysOfDevOps/2026/day-39/README.md

 # Day 39 – CI/CD Concepts

+Today I learned why CI/CD is important, how Continuous Integration differs from Continuous Delivery and Continuous Deployment, and how a typical pipeline is structured.

+---

 ## Why CI/CD?

 When multiple developers work on the same repository, different changes can conflict with each other or break the application.

-Another common problem is "it works on my machine", where code works locally because the developer has the required libraries, dependencies, versions, or configuration, but it fails somewhere else.
+Another common problem is:

+> **"It works on my machine."**

+This usually happens when a developer has the correct dependencies, versions, environment variables, or configuration locally, but the same setup does not exist somewhere else.

 Manual deployments also increase the chance of human error, especially when deployments happen frequently.

+CI/CD helps make this process more consistent and automated.

 ---